CRIMINAL INVESTIGATION IS HIRING!

 - Secretary – The incumbent ensures that the clerical and administrative portions of the SAC’s (Special Agent in Charge) work are accomplished effectively, allowing the SAC to concentrate on professional and managerial duties.
 The effectiveness of the subordinate offices is affected by the degree to which the SAC’s office runs smoothly.

-Our technical staff is composed of employees with various educational backgrounds, practical experience, job series, and grade levels.
+Our IT and Forensic staff is composed of employees with various educational backgrounds, practical experience, job series, and grade levels.
 These jobs cover, but are not limited to, innovative work in cybercrime, data analytics, cybersecurity, a crime lab, technology.
 These job functions include:

 - Computer Investigative Forensic Specialist – The incumbent supports criminal investigators dispersed nationwide in the recovery and forensic analysis of electronic evidence.